Tokyo in 3 Days

 We based ourselves in Tokyo for the first five days of a three week tour of Japan.
-We spent three days exploring Tokyo, followed by two day trips to Nikko and Hakone.
+We spent three days exploring Tokyo itself, followed by two day trips; to Nikko and Hakone.
+Below is our three day Tokyo itinerary.
+We were lucky enough to visit during a sumo tournament.
+If we hadn’t gone to that, we would have wound up Day 3 with a visit to TeamLab Planets.

 There are two main airports serving Tokyo; Narita and Haneda.
 We arrived at the major international airport of Narita.
 Narita is a long way from Tokyo – almost 50 miles from the city centre.
 The best way to get into Tokyo depends on which part of the city you are staying at.
-There is a train; Narita Express which can get you to Shibuya in around 1.5 hours and costs Y3050.
-As we were staying in Shinjuku, we opted to take the bus which takes a little longer and costs Y3200 but brought us closer to our hotel.
+There is a train; the Narita Express, which can get you to Shibuya in around 1.5 hours and costs Y3250.
+As we were staying in Shinjuku, we opted to take the Limousine Bus, which takes a little longer and costs Y3600, but was more convenient for our hotel.

-Note: If you have a JR Pass, this covers the Narita Express.
+Note: If you have a JR Pass, this covers the Narita Express, but you need to weigh up whether you want to activate it straight away or not.

-There are a number of pre-pay cards which can be used on Tokyo public transport (as well as vending machines etc) such as pasmo and suica.
+There are a number of pre-pay cards which can be used on Tokyo public transport (as well as vending machines etc) such as Pasmo and Suica.
 You purchase a card for Y500 from a ticket machine outside a station and can then charge it as and when needed.
-Depending on how long you are planning to stay and how many trains etc you are planning to take, a multi day pass might be a better option.
+Depending on how long you are planning to stay and how many journeys you are planning to take, a multi day pass might be a better option.

-We purchased a Japan Rail Pass for some of our trip, but didn’t activate it until our three days sightseeing in Tokyo were complete.
+Although we purchased a Japan Rail Pass for some of our trip, we didn’t activate it until our three days of sightseeing in Tokyo were complete.
 For these days, we paid for individual journeys as this worked out cheaper.

 We stayed at the Mitsui Garden Hotel Jingugaien Tokyo Premier.
-This is located just outside the more touristy areas so was more reasonably priced.
-The hotel is new and very clean and comfortable.
-It overlooks the Olympic Park and is very closed to both a Metro Station (Kokuritsu-Kyogijo) and a JR Train Station (Sendagaya) , so extremely conveniently located for public transport.
+This is located just outside the more touristy areas, so was more reasonably priced.
+The hotel is new (built for the Olympics) and very clean and comfortable.
+It overlooks the Olympic Park and is very closed to both a Metro Station (Kokuritsu-Kyogijo) and a JR Train Station (Sendagaya), so extremely conveniently located for public transport.

 Mitsui Garden Hotel Room